 For arrangements where we are the primary obligor (that is, we are primarily responsible for fulfilling the promise to provide the good or service, are subject to inventory risk, and have latitude in establishing prices and selecting suppliers), revenues are recorded on a gross basis.
 Otherwise, revenues are recorded on a net basis as services and others.
-For online direct sales for which we are considered the principal, we recognize revenue net of discounts and return allowances when the products are delivered and title passes to customers.
+For online direct sales for which we are considered the principal, we recognize revenue net of discounts and return allowances when the products are delivered and titles are passed to the customers.
 Return allowances, which reduce net revenues, are estimated based on historical experiences.

-For these transactions, we generate financing receivables due from the customers who place orders.
-The online direct sales revenues and related financing receivables are recorded at present value of the contractual cash flows when the above revenue recognition criteria are met.
+For these transactions, we originate installment purchase loans and generate financing receivables due from the customers who place orders.
+The online direct sales revenues and related financing receivables are accounted for as sales of products to the customers with extended payment terms and recorded at present value of the contractual cash flows when the above revenue recognition criteria are met.